pingcap/tiunimanager-ui/CONTRIBUTING.md

 ##### Scope

-The scope scope could be anything specifying the place of the commit chang.
+The scope could be anything specifying the place of the commit chang.

 For example, `hooks`, `store`, `components`, `api/model`, `cluster`, `user/password` etc...